 - Bring your (language instruction) stories whether they be good, bad, amazing, or unusual.
 It takes all kinds of stories to make a Happy Hour great!

 - Bring your own coffee, tea, or mystery beverage.

 - While we can't serve lunch, the LRC will provide fun, jokes, and laughs free of charge.

 Also, we just want to see your smiling faces, because we miss you.

-Every second Tuesday of the month at noon on Zoom:
+Every third Tuesday of the month at noon on Zoom:

 Mock teaching sessions

 If you would like to try out how the various Zoom and Canvas features work, the LRC team is ready to serve as your practice students.
 Please contact us to schedule a time.